-There have been countless sustainability documentaries released this year, so why not begin 2021 with a bang and watch these inspiring and life-changing documentaries.
+There have been countless sustainability documentaries released in the last couple of years, so why not start 2024 with a bang and watch these inspiring and life-changing documentaries.
 Start the new year with good intentions for the future of the planet, along with your day to day conscious living.

 Each of the following documentaries gives a closer look into issues such as climate change, the use of fossil fuels, fast fashion, changing consumerism, food systems and veganism.
 We learn about how these are affecting our planet, as well as our health and our futures.
 So it’s important to listen carefully.
 Take a moment to absorb this important information and ask yourself: how can I adapt my lifestyle in order to create a better future?
 Is it by switching to a sustainable bank?
 Buying ethically sourced clothing?
 Sustainably made make-up?